 - Nohkalikai Falls: Located near Cherrapunji in Meghalaya, Nohkalikai Falls are the tallest in India flowing from a height of 1115 feet (340 mt).
 The force of the water is so strong that there is a waterhole that has been carved.

 - Arundhati Roy (Shillong) – The author of the novel The God of Small Things

 - Patricia Mukhim – A renowned journalist and social activist, Patricia Mukhim has become one of the credible voices of the society.

 - James Micheal Lyngdoh – was the Chief Election Commissioner of India from 2001 to 2004.

-- Tipriti Kharbangar, an integral member of the blues band Soulmate, is regarded as one of the finest blues singer to have emerged from this part of the country.
+- Tipriti Kharbangar, an integral member of the blues band Soulmate, is regarded as one of the finest blues singers to have emerged from this part of the country.

 - Rudy Wallang plays, sings and also writes the songs.
-Along with Tipriti, he is regarded as one of the best Blues singer in the country.
+Along with Tipriti, he is regarded as one of the best Blues singers in the country.

 - Manas Chaudhuri is a former MLA who was also the editor of the most widely circulated English daily of Meghalaya, The Shillong Times.

 - Meghalaya is a young state in India.
 It is in the North-East region of India.

 - Meghalaya became an autonomous state by virtue of Assam Reorganization (Meghalaya) Act, 1969 and North East Areas (Reorganization) Act, 1971.